sgl-project/ome/CONTRIBUTING.md

 2. Respond to all comments within a reasonable time frame.
    If a comment isn't clear,
    or you disagree with a suggestion, feel free to ask for clarification or discuss the suggestion.
+3. Provide constructive feedback and meaningful comments.
+Focus on specific improvements and suggestions that can enhance the code quality or functionality.
+Remember to acknowledge and respect the work the author has already put into the submission.

 ## Prerequisites